openrecordings/healthpal/README.md

     Use Ctrl-C to stop
     ```

-    If the script errors out, contact Will.

-    The shell that you used for installation is now tailing the logs for the Puma webserver that is running the application locally.
-You can use `CTRL-C` and keep using the shell, or you can leave that shell alone so that you can see the server output after each request.
+    The shell that you used for installation is now tailing the logs for the Puma webserver
+    that is running the application locally.
+You can use `CTRL-C` and keep using the shell,
+    or you can leave that shell alone so that you can see the server output after each request.

 1. Create the database by opening a shell inside the application's Docker container.
     ```